Skip to main content

 Cal State Schools

-Nearly half of Cal State students are underrepresented minorities—the Cal State system provides more than half of all undergraduate degrees earned by California’s Latinx, African American, and Native American students combined.
+Nearly half of Cal State students (about 45%) are underrepresented minorities—the Cal State system provides more than half of all undergraduate degrees earned by California’s Latinx, African American, and Native American students combined.

-The Cal State system is a leader in Hispanic higher education, with 21 of its 23 campuses classified as HISs—only the Cal Maritime Academy and Cal Poly San Luis Obispo have failed to earn the designation.
+The Cal State system is a leader in Hispanic higher education, with all but one of its 23 campuses classified as HSIs.
+Only Cal Poly San Luis Obispo has failed to earn the designation—but it is an emerging HSI, having reached the enrollment milestone necessary to achieve federal designation.
 The Cal State system confers 62% of all bachelor’s degrees granted to California’s Hispanic students.

 The Cal State system is also an important provider of higher education to Asian Americans and Native American Pacific Islanders—14 of the system’s 23 campuses are defined as Asian American and Native American Pacific Islander-Serving Institutions (AANAPISI).
 AANAPISI status is achieved when an institution’s undergraduate enrollment is at least 10% Asian American and Native American Pacific Islander.